(A) Applicability.

 unit(s)

-units of the sanitary landfill facility, the owner or
+sanitary landfill facility, the

 operator shall block, by locked gates, fencing, or other sturdy obstacles, all

-entrances and access roads to the sanitary landfill facility to prevent
+entrances and access roads to the

 unauthorized access during the final closure and post-closure period.